 Left: Silver Needle | Middle: White Peony | Right: Shou Mei

-A better way to estimate relative caffeine content based on the tea type, but rather how tippy the tea is, or the proportion of the tea that consists of tea leaf tips and buds.
+A better way to estimate relative caffeine content is not based on the tea type, but rather how "tippy" the tea is - meaning how many tips of leaves it contains - or the proportion of the tea that consists of tea leaf tips and buds.

 SILVER NEEDLE (BAI HAO YIN ZHEN): Should only consist of buds - the buds should be plump, consistent in size and shape, have silvery soft hairs, and there should be no bud or leaf pieces or open/hollow buds.
 In the cup, high grades will be a pale yellow with a subtle aroma and flavor, and you may be able to see some little hairs floating up to the surface.

 WHITE PEONY (BAI MUDAN): High quality White Peony should have two intact greenish-gray leaves attached to a bud covered with silvery hairs.
 They should be uniform and mostly unbroken.
 The liquid should be clear with a fresh, mildly sweet flavor with little or no astringency.

 SHOU MEI: May have a light amber color when steeped and a sweet flavor.
 While Shou Mei is sometimes regarded as a “lower grade” white tea, that doesn’t mean it’s low quality – its fuller flavor may be preferable in iced teas and to accompany foods.